WanderingStag/WSTools/README.md

 > Intended only for Windows computers at this time.
 Some functions may work on other OS's though.

+### Azure DevOps

 1. On the left side, click on the **Repos** menu item.
 2. On the right side next to the Clone button, click on the **More actions** (three dots) button and select **Download as Zip**.

+### GitHub

+1. Click on the Green Code button with the down arrow.
+2. Select Download ZIP

 ## After downloading  to computer